aaznarmellado-collab/Bias-Analysis-in-the-U.S.-Judicial-System/README.md

 - Data Cleaning & Preprocessing
 - Exploratory Data Analysis (EDA)
 - Feature Engineering
-- Machine Learning Modeling (The "notebook - test" folder contains all the models that have been tested, whilst the "notebook - final" folder contains the final model)
+- Machine Learning Modeling (The "01_Notebook - test" folder contains all the models that have been tested, whilst the "01_Notebook - final" folder contains the final model)
 - Dashboard Data Preparation (Link to dashboard: https://lookerstudio.google.com/reporting/767c057b-92a8-4ca0-8d44-8d04b8593a3f)

 The goal is not only to build predictive models but also to evaluate whether these models introduce or amplify bias across demographic groups.